throw-platform/throw-platform.github.com/README.md

 another game there are 2 ways to do this:

 Pull your repository and copy the index.htm file to something like game2.htm and then add, commit, and push your repo back to github.
-Now your game is avaliable at
+Now your game is available at
 <code>http://ieee8023.github.com/game2.htm</code>

 The easier way is just to create another github account and fork the game again.